 Multiscale Modeling of Soft Matter

-The bottom-up prediction of the physical properties of polymers and soft materials at multiple time and length scales is one of the grand challenges in engineering and soft matter physics.
-To address this issue, we have recently established an Energy-Renormalization (ER) approach to coarse-graining polymers and soft materials and predicting their temperature-dependent behaviors by exploiting polymer physics, glass theories, and mechanics.
-This achievement has addressed one of the critical challenges (i.e., the temperature transferability issue) in the multiscale modeling of polymers.
-The established ER approach and computational algorithms are one of the essential contributions under the scope of the Materials Genome Initiative (MGI).
+Predicting the physical properties of polymers and soft materials across multiple time and length scales remains one of the grand challenges in engineering and soft matter physics.
+To address this challenge, we have developed an Energy-Renormalization (ER) approach to coarse-graining polymers and soft materials.
+This method enables quantitative prediction of temperature-dependent behaviors by integrating principles from polymer physics, glass theories, and mechanics.
+The ER approach effectively resolves the critical issue of temperature transferability in multiscale modeling, representing a significant breakthrough for polymer simulations.
+These computational algorithms contribute to advancing the Materials Genome Initiative (MGI).
 (Sponsors: NIST, NSF)

 Materials-by-Design for Functional Polymeric Materials

-Nanostructured polymer materials (i.e., coatings, thin films, and nanocomposites) have been widely applied in engineering and technology.
-At a nanoscale, the surfaces and interfacial interactions with filler and substrate materials strongly influence their thermomechanical performances.
-Using multiscale modeling, our research has uncovered how the chemically specific structures and intermolecular interactions govern the size-dependent behaviors of polymer thin films under nanoconfinement.
-By applying advanced computational techniques, we have established a materials-by-design framework to predict the glass transition, modulus, and toughness of polymer nanocomposites.
+Nanostructured polymer materials, including coatings, thin films, and nanocomposites, are widely utilized in engineering and technology.
+At the nanoscale, surfaces and interfacial interactions with fillers and substrates critically impact their thermomechanical performance.
+Leveraging multiscale modeling techniques, our research reveals how chemically specific structures and intermolecular interactions govern the size-dependent behaviors of polymer thin films under nanoconfinement.
+By utilizing advanced computational methods, we have developed a materials-by-design framework capable of predicting key properties such as glass transition temperature, modulus, and toughness of polymer nanocomposites.
 (Sponsors: ONR, NSF, DOE)

 Mechanics of Hierarchical Structures & Materials

 The emergence of hierarchical and sheet-like materials offers great promise for advancing the functional performance of next-generation materials.
-Using multiscale modeling, it is uncovered that the overall crumpling behaviors of nanosheets are associated with edge-bending, self-adhesion, and further compression mechanisms.
-Remarkably, our simulation predicts that the graphene melt exhibits fluid-like properties analogous to linear-chain polymers, having a high glass-transition temperature.
-Our results, for the first time, demonstrate an analogy between graphene melt and polymers through theoretical considerations, which is crucial to developing an extension of structure-property relationships for sheet materials.
+Using multiscale modeling, we have uncovered that the overall crumpling behaviors of nanosheets are associated with edge-bending, self-adhesion, and compression mechanisms.
+Notably, our simulation predicts that the graphene melt exhibits fluid-like properties analogous to linear-chain polymers, having a high glass-transition temperature.
+For the first time, our theoretical framework establishes an analogy between graphene melt and polymers, enabling the extension of structure-property relationships for sheet materials.
 (Sponsors: NSF, ARO, NASA)

 AI/ML Data-Driven Materials by Design

-Artificial Intelligence (AI) and Machine learning (ML) have successfully accelerated materials discovery and development in various applications.
-In our recent efforts, we have applied AI/ML techniques for material modeling and design, including property and performance prediction of complex conjugated polymers, functional coatings, and crosslinked networks.
-Moreover, molecular modeling and theory in conjunction with ML uncover the critical roles of key molecular features in influencing the physical properties of complex polymers, aiding the development of structure-property relationships.
+Artificial Intelligence (AI) and Machine Learning (ML) techniques are revolutionizing materials discovery and development.
+Our research employs AI/ML approaches for modeling and designing materials, focusing on predicting the properties and performance of complex conjugated polymers, functional coatings, and crosslinked networks.
+By integrating molecular modeling, theoretical insights, and ML, we have identified the critical roles of key molecular features in influencing the physical properties of complex polymers, aiding the development of structure-property relationships.
 The established predictive framework and ML model could be ready to use for the design of high-performance multifunctional materials.
 (Sponsors: ONR, DOE)